 Put simply, we look for more than just your grades.
 We consider the circumstances of your education and will make lower offers to certain applicants as a result.

 Can I benefit from this type of offer?

 What is contextual information?

 It's information that we use to help us make decisions about who studies at Strathclyde.
 No decisions are made on the basis of this information alone.

-We use three pieces of contextual data.
-If you're in any one of these three categories, we'll consider the academic side of your application against our Minimum Entry Requirements, which are lower than our Standard Entry Requirements.
+We use four pieces of contextual data.
+If you're in any one of these four categories, we'll consider the academic side of your application against our Minimum Entry Requirements, which are lower than our Standard Entry Requirements.

 1. Home postcode

 We look at where you live using the Scottish Index of Multiple Deprivation (SIMD).
 The index is divided into groups called 'Quintiles'.

 If your postcode is in Quintile 1 or 2 (the bottom 20% and 20 to 40% most deprived areas in Scotland) and your application is considered suitable for an offer, you'll receive an offer on the basis of the Minimum Entry Requirements.

 Please note that the SIMD look-up is provided by the Scottish Government.
 Updates of this look-up are outside the University of Strathclyde’s control and may take place during an application cycle.
 Applicants are, therefore, advised to check their eligibility again immediately prior to submitting their application.

 2. Attendance at a target school

-If you apply from a target school, where we have identified that few school leavers immediately progress to university, and your application is considered suitable for an offer, you'll receive an offer on the basis of the Minimum Entry Requirements.
-This is the list of schools which we considered to be low progression for those who applied to study with us for courses beginning in September 2022, please email firstname.lastname@example.org.
+If you apply from a target school, where we have identified that few school leavers immediately progress to university, and your application is deemed suitable for an offer, you’ll receive an offer on the basis of the Minimum Entry Requirements.
+This is the list of target schools for courses beginning in September 2023.
+If you want to check whether a school was on the list for courses beginning in September 2022, please email firstname.lastname@example.org.